weglot/terraform-datadog-system/README.md

 ## Datadog Agent

+Not getting monitoring data could mean anything, best is to assume the host is down and consider this a major event

 | variable                   | default                                  | required | description                      |
 |----------------------------|------------------------------------------|----------|----------------------------------|
 | dd_agent_enabled           | True                                     | No       |                                  |